PhrontHQ/mod/data/service/serialized-data-service.mod/teach/README.md

 ## 1. Overview

-The `SerializedDataService` is responsible for reading and serving data objects that are deserialized from `.mjson` (Mod serialization) files.
+The `SerializedDataService` is responsible for reading and serving data objects that are deserialized from `.mjson` (Mod JSON serialization) files.

-Its primary function is to provide a consistent read-only interface for static and instance-level data.
-It must handle data requests (`readOperation`) from clients, retrieve the appropriate serialized data, deserialize it, and return it in the correct format.

-A core requirement is to ensure all read operations are idempotent, which is achieved through mandatory UUIDs for all serialized objects.

 ## 2. Core Requirements